 Hearing Tribunal means the NST General Division or other first instance tribunal (including a Hearing Tribunal established internally by a Relevant Organisation) established to conduct a hearing under this Policy.

+Drafting Note: The Intentional Misrepresentation definition relates only to Para-sport classification.
+If not a Para-sport, please remove.

+Intentional Misrepresentation has the specific meaning given in the Paralympics Australia Classification Policy as amended or replaced from time to time, but refers in general to an Athlete or Athlete support personnel intentionally misleading, or attempting to mislead, <International Federation> or <NSO> or any of their representatives as to any aspect of Para-sport classification, whether by act or omission, or to a person who engages in any type of intentional complicity with such an act or omission.

+<International Federation> means <full name of International Federation>, the international federation for <Sport>.

 Member means a member of a Relevant Organisation, including:

 Member Organisation, which means each company or incorporated association that is a member of <NSO> - including each: